Farmland escapes real estate slump as prices soar to record

 Buying a plot of land in rural America has never been so expensive.
-And that’s even with soaring interest rates.
+And that’s even before soaring interest rates.

 Rising commodity prices mean farmers made record amounts of money this year, spurring a rush for space to plant in 2023.
 More demand comes just as people fled to the countryside during the pandemic — with non-metropolitan areas growing faster than urban ones — and investors turned to fields as a hedge against inflation.